dfmcphee/simplifeed/README.md

 Simplifeed 2
 ===========

 Simplifeed is a beautiful, private social network for close friends and family.
 It has been completely rewritten from the ground up using Node.js, the Geddy.js framework and Amazon's S3.
+The schema has also been redesigned to use a relational database (PostgreSQL) to make for cleanr models and relationships.
+Note this is still a work in progress and more features will be coming.

 Requirements